iterative/dvc.org/public/static/docs/user-guide/privacy.md

 ## Usage in other packages or applications

-Do not use an API key or client ID from the _DVC_ application in an external package or tool.
+Do not use an API key or client ID from the _DVC_ GCP Project in an external package or tool.
 Per the
 [Google User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), your application must accurately represent itself when authenticating to Google